SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 recording these info is not only a good memo for submitter himself, but also a good way to help the community to share knowledge.

 ### 1.4 `model resources`
-leaderboard doesn't put any constraint on how submitter organize their model resources, as long as these resources are **inside model dir**.
+leaderboard doesn't put any constraint on how submitter organize ASR resources, as long as these resources are **inside model dir**.

-`SBI`(the recognizer) is supposed to know how to read resources properly, and for example:
+`SBI`(the recognizer) is supposed to know where and how to read their resources properly, and for example:
 ```
-leaderboard@ubuntu: tree ./sample_model_submission_directory
+leaderboard@ubuntu: tree ./sample_model_directory

-sample_submission_directory
+sample_model_directory
-├── model
+├── assets
     ├── asr.mdl
     ├── asr.cfg
     ...